This chart shows the drugs with the most supplementary protection certificates (SPCs).

 SPCs are used in European Union and select others to encourage pharmaceutical innovation by

 compensating for the long time needed to obtain regulatory approval for drugs.
 SPCs

 come into force only after the corresponding general patent expires, and normally have a maximum lifetime of 5 years.

 The total combined duration of market exclusivity of a general patent and SPC cannot normally exceed 15 years, but a six-month extention

 may be obtained by responding to a request for pediatric trials.

-The pharmaceutical drugs with the most SPCs are:
+The pharmaceutical drugs with SPCs in the most countries are:

 Copyright © DrugPatentWatch.
-Originally published at Which drugs have the most supplementary protection certificates?
+Originally published at Which drugs have supplementary protection certificates in the most countries?